Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{N} recent years, the major advance of Two-Dimension (2D) video is the improvement of resolution, which has evolved from Standard Definition (SD), High Definition (HD) to Ultra High Definition (UHD).
-Visual information perceived by humans at a moment has been enriched with the progress of resolution.
-Meanwhile, people gradually attach importance to the experience of watching videos, especially from the aspect of interaction.
-Extended reality (XR) technology, summarizing Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR) technologies, has attracted much attention with the emergence of Head-Mounted Display (HMD).
-However, most of 360-degree videos only support Three Degrees of Freedom (3DoF), allowing users to track rotational motion but not translational.
+\IEEEPARstart{I}{N} recent years, the significant advance of Two-Dimensional (2D) video is the improvement of resolution, which has evolved from Standard Definition (SD), High Definition (HD) to Ultra High Definition (UHD).
+Visual information perceived by humans at the moment has been enriched with the progress of resolution.
+Meanwhile, people gradually attach importance to the experience of watching videos, especially preferring active interaction.
+Extended Reality (XR) technology, summarizing Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR) technologies, has attracted much attention with the emergence of Head-Mounted Display (HMD).
+In XR, degree of freedom refers to the head movement in space, with three corresponding to rotation movement, and the other three corresponding to translation movement.
+However, 360-degree videos only support Three Degrees of Freedom (3DoF), tracking users’ rotational motion but not translational movement.
 To keep pace with the consumption of visual media, some novel concepts of immersive media came out, like 3DoF+, i.e., enabling additional limited translational movements, and Six Degrees of Freedom (6DoF), allowing rotational motion as well as translational motion.
-Many types of representation realizing 6DoF exist, such as simple proxy geometry, voxels, and point clouds~\cite{richardt_capture_2020}.
+In the VR environment with 6DoF, observers utilize eye and head movement to explore scenes, utterly different from traditional 2D viewing.
+Many types of data are applicable for 6DoF, such as simple proxy geometry, voxels, and point clouds.